Steps of the eviction process in California:

 Additionally, if applicable, the following documents should be attached to the complaint for the court’s records:

-The Summons and Complaint can be served on the tenant by anyone who is at least 18 years old and not part of the case (i.e., marshal, sheriff, registered process server, etc.).
-The landlord must have the tenant served within 60 days of filing the Complaint, or the case could be dismissed by the court.
+The summons and complaint can be served on the tenant by anyone who is at least 18 years old and not part of the case such as the sheriff.
+The landlord must have the tenant served within 60 days of filing the complaint, or the case could be dismissed by the court.
 The individual who serves the tenant must complete a Proof of Service of Summons form which must be filed with the Court Clerk.

-- Giving a copy of the Summons and Complaint to the tenant person;
+- Giving a copy of the summons and complaint to the tenant in person

-- Leaving a copy of the Summons and Complaint with the person in charge during normal business hours at the tenant’s place of work and mailing a copy of the summons and complaint by first-class mail; or
+- Leaving a copy of the summons and complaint with the person in charge during normal business hours at the tenant’s place of work and mailing a copy of the summons and complaint by first-class mail

 If the summons and complaint are left with someone other than the tenant, or posted on the rental property, then a copy must also be mailed to the tenant for service to be considered “complete.”